Neural coding and dynamics

 Dynamics of learning and memory: How robust are neural memory networks to ongoing noise?
 What kinds of network connectivity support integration and memory?
 How do such structures form through development and plasticity?
 We study these questions through simulation and theory.
 We also analyze neural data with a view toward discovering mechanism.

-Funding: Our research is funded by the American public through the National Science Foundation (NSF-EAGER and CRCNS), the National Institutes of Health (Brain Initiative through NIH-NINDS), the Office of Naval Research (ONR-MURI, ONR-YIP), and the University of Texas at Austin; by international governmental investment through the Human Frontier Science Program; and by generous support from the McKnight Foundation, and the Simons Foundation.
+Funding: Our research is funded by the American public through the National Science Foundation (NSF-EAGER and CRCNS), the National Institutes of Health (Brain Initiative through NIH-NINDS), the Office of Naval Research (ONR-MURI, ONR-YIP), and the University of Texas at Austin; by international governmental investment through the Human Frontiers in Science Program; and by generous support from the McKnight Foundation and the Simons Foundation.
 IRF has been funded in the past by the Broad Foundation, the Sloan Foundation, and the Searle Foundation, and we have received support for student travel and summer school scholarships from the Burroughs Wellcome Fund, the Gatsby Charitable Foundation, Qualcomm Incoropration, Brain Corporation, Cell Press, and Evolved Machines.